 top of page

-Urban Heat Island (UHI) effect in Mumbai using Remote Sensing
+Studying the Urban Heat Island (UHI) effect in Mumbai using Thermal Remote Sensing

-Urban Heat Island (UHI) phenomena occurs when there is a significant difference between the actual temperature of an urban area and the average temperature of nearby non-urban areas at a given point in time.
+Urban Heat Island (UHI) is used to describe a phenomena where there is a significant difference between the Actual temperature of an Urban area and the Average temperature of surrounding non-Urban areas at a given point in time.

-The Ward-level result of my UHI study for Mumbai (India) is depicted in the map-based output below:
+The Ward-level classification of my UHI study for the metropolis of Mumbai, India as on 22nd May 2019 is depicted in the Map output below:

 Urban Heat Index Output in Mumbai, 22nd May 2019.
 Prepared using Sentinel-3 Satellite Imagery